 Ahsoka and Barriss become friends as the pages of The Clone Wars story unfold.
 As a Jedi, Barriss is supposed to avoid making personal attachments, but it’s hard to resist an effervescent personality like Ahsoka’s.
 Imagine the bookworm nerd who suddenly has the chance to hang out with the popular cheerleader.

 We can only guess at their interactions off-screen, but they would have been many and Ahsoka became a strong influence on her friend.
 Ahsoka questioned everything, and Barriss might have been swept along with new ideas.
 There could have been many dark nights in the Jedi Temple where Barriss agonized over her former black and white view of the Force and the Jedi.

 No longer content to follow the strict Mirialan teaching of Jedi Master Luminara Unduli, and the rigid “follow us without question” philosophy of the Order, Barriss eventually began to question, well, everything.

 How much did Barriss and Ahsoka explore together?

-Any Google search for these two padawan reveals that Star Wars fandom has all kinds of theories about the exact nature of their relationship.
+Any Google search for these two padawans reveals that Star Wars fandom has all kinds of theories about the exact nature of their relationship.
 I’ll not comment too much, other than to say that Ahsoka certainly considers Barriss a close friend by the end of the fifth season of Star Wars: The Clone Wars.

 Barriss makes appearances throughout Star Wars: The Clone Wars.
-She became more diverse in her skill-set, and the original, bookish image is left behind as she pilots a starfighter and leads a clone force into battle.
+She becomes more diverse in her skill-set, and the original, bookish image is left behind as she pilots a starfighter and leads a clone force into battle.
 Whether she lost her interest in study or was just forced to help the Republic in a more active way, Barriss begins to change.

 Trouble at the Jedi Temple